bennypowers/typedoc-plugin-graphql/README.md

 ## Example

-This below example will now properly render and highlight the solidity code in the comment.
+This below example will now properly render and highlight the GraphQL in the comment.

 ````typescript
 /**